-STRATEGIC PETROLEUM RESERVE Providing energy security for America
+Providing energy security for America

 BACKGROUND

 The Strategic Petroleum Reserve (SPR) is the world's largest supply of emergency crude oil.
-Administered by the U.S. Department of Energy, these federally-owned oil stocks are stored in massive underground salt caverns along the Texas and Louisiana coastlines of the Gulf of Mexico.
+Administered by the U.S. Department of Energy(DOE), these federally-owned oil stocks are stored in massive underground salt caverns along the Texas and Louisiana coastlines of the Gulf of America.

-∕₿ayou Choctaw
+along the Texas and Louisiana coastlines of the Gulf of

+America.

+Bayou

+Choclaw

 West

 Hackberry

-Big Hill Bryan - Mound 🖌 -
+Bryan

+Mound

-Centrally located along the Gulf Coast, the SPR's oil can be distributed to nearly half of all U.S. oil refineries using interstate pipelines or barges.
+Centrally located along the Gulf Coast, the SPR's oil can be

+distributed to nearly half of all U.S. oil refineries using

+interstate pipelines or tankers and barges.

 HISTORY

 In 1973, the Organization of Arab Petroleum Exporting Countries (OAPEC) imposed an oil embargo against the United States, triggering an energy crisis that sent the U.S. economy into a recession.
 To mitigate damage from any future shortages of oil, President Gerald Ford signed the Energy Policy and Conservation Act of 1975, which established the SPR.

 BENEFITS

 The SPR is a tool used to alleviate the market impacts of both domestic and international disruptions, caused by weather, natural disasters, labor strikes, technical failures/accidents, political disputes or conflicts.

-U.S. leaders also have the option of filling the SPR during times of demand destruction (in order to minimize the shut in of U.S. oil production) through the use of exchanges or an appropriation from Congress to purchase oil directly.
+U.S. leaders also have the option of filling the SPR during times of demand destruction (in order to minimize the shutting in of U.S. oil production) through the use of exchanges or an appropriation from Congress to purchase oil directly.

-The SPR fulfills the nation's obligations under the International Energy Program, which requires member nations to hold the equivalent of 90 days of net imports of oil and petroleum products as a reserve stock.
+The SPR fulfills the nation's obligations under the

+International Energy Program(IEA), which requires member nations to hold the equivalent of 90 days of net imports of oil and petroleum products as a reserve stock, and to release these stocks during times of global disruptions.
-Offers the nation an insurance policy against potential supply interruptions Provides a deterrent to hostile threats to cut off oil supplies Protects the U.S. economy

-USE
+against potential supply interruptions

+cut off oil supplies

-With a storage capacity of up to 713.5 million barrels, as of August 31, 2022 the SPR currently holds in approximately 445 million barrels of crude oil.
-That amount of crude oil, refined into motor gasoline, could fill over 700 million sedans.
+USE With a storage capacity of up to 713.5 million That amount of crude oil, refined into motor gasoline, could fill about 620 million sedans. barrels, as of April 2025, the SPR currently holds approximately 395 million barrels of crude oil.